 The second reason I wanted to review this study was that the substances they isolated that acted as “good information” all came from the foods that we don’t consume in adequate quantities in this country: fruits, vegetables, legumes, and whole grains (gluten-free if you please).

-We encourage our patients to ingest the majority of their calories from very high quality complex carbohydrates, proteins and fats.
+We encourage our patients to ingest the majority of their calories from very high quality complex carbohydrates (fruits and vegetables), proteins (beans, nuts and lean animal protein) and fats.
 And while it’s always nice to have a treat, try to keep it to a minimum.

 To your good health,